evliang/craigslist-alert/README.md

 4. remove dependency on Redis / pure Elixir.
 5. Option to notify via email (mailgun) and/or text
 6. Auto-email the poster
-  --Need browser that can execute Javascript
-  ----Wallaby/PhantomJS and Hound/Chrome driver both worked
+   - Need browser that can execute Javascript (Wallaby/PhantomJS and Hound/Chrome driver both worked)
-  --issue right now is tricking Recaptcha
+   - issue right now is tricking Recaptcha
-  --possibly cookie-related
+   - possibly cookie-related
-  --once Recaptcha thinks I am not a bot, we can retrieve the email
+   - once Recaptcha thinks I am not a bot, we can retrieve the email